 All charitable donations must be properly and accurately reflected in Bechtel's books and records.

-Because of the complexities involved in making charitable contributions, you should seek guidance from the Legal Department or the organization Ethics and Compliance Officer, or the Anti-Corruption Subject Matter Expert identified in the Key Contacts section of the Ethics and Compliance site on BecWeb if you have any questions about a contemplated or requested charitable contribution.
+Because of the complexities involved in making charitable contributions, you should seek guidance from the Legal Department or the organization Ethics and Compliance Officer, or Compliance Counsel if you have any questions about a contemplated or requested charitable contribution.